nmfisher/sweep/server/Sweep/README.md

 type FindPetsByStatusStatusCode400Response = { content:string; }
 type FindPetsByStatusResult = FindPetsByStatusDefaultStatusCode of FindPetsByStatusDefaultStatusCodeResponse | FindPetsByStatusStatusCode400 of FindPetsByStatusStatusCode400Response`

+## Note on nullable/optional properties

+Currently, handler parameters and models do not distinguish between required properties and optional (or nullable) properties***.

+If a request body is missing a property, the parameter will be bound as null (and likewise, missing model properties will be serialized as null).

+This is only a temporary measure, and does need to be fixed to conform to the OpenAPI spec.

+Ideally, Option types would be used for all parameters not marked as required (or marked as nullable).

+This won't be possible until Giraffe supports binding option types in request bodies.

+This may cause problems with certain parameter types (e.g. map types) - please file an issue if you come across one.

+*** Except for DateTime, where properties not marked required are bound as Nullable<DateTime>.

 ## Note on response codes for URL parameter binding

 Giraffe binds URL parameters by requiring compile-time format strings for routes  (e.g. "/foo/%s/%d) or known types (e.g. FooUrlParameters).